Depression – Why You Should Learn How to Deal with it

 The number of people who suffer from clinical depression is staggering.
 According to the World Health Organization, over 300 million people suffer from depression worldwide.
 It doesn’t matter what age you are, whether young or old, male or female; there is a good chance that you’ve experienced some form of depression at some point in your life.
 There is a lot of stigma around mental health issues, and while it’s getting better, we still need to work harder to destigmatize the issue.

 This means that many people who suffer from depression don’t seek help because they feel like they don’t deserve to be helped; they; are shamed and don’t know where to turn.
 Depression is a tough emotion to deal with.
 If you suffer from it, it can cause you to lose motivation and even drive you to suicide.
-But with proper treatment and therapy, you can overcome it and enjoy a happy and fulfilling life.
-This article explains what depression is, why you should learn how to deal with it, and how to overcome it.
+But with proper treatment and therapy, you can overcome it and enjoy a happy and fulfilling life. explains what depression is, why you should learn how to deal with it, and how to overcome it.

 What is depression?